forderud/WindowsClientAuth/README.md

 This should in principle by possible with `certutil [-user] -csp TPM -p "" -importpfx ClientCert.pfx NoExport`.
 However, that doesn't seem to work as expected, and instead leads to a `NTE_INVALID_PARAMETER` error.
 This appears to be a known issue, and one can use the [TPMImport](https://github.com/glueckkanja-pki/TPMImport) tool as work-around.
 The certificate can then be imported to the TPM with `TPMImport.exe [-user] -v ClientCert.pfx ""`.

-One can verify the actual key storage with `certutil [-user] -store My ClientCert`.
+One can verify the actual key storage with `certutil [-user] -store My`.
 You'll then get `Provider = Microsoft Platform Crypto Provider` if the private key is actually stored in the TPM.

 ## Client authentication